Overview

 What results can I expect?

 Dermabrasion can produce dramatic improvements in the surface of your skin, but it will take some time before you see the final results.
 Your skin will initially have drainage and scabbing immediately after the procedure.
-Once healed, in approximately one week, you will be quite red.
+Once healed, in approximately one week, you’ll be quite red.
 The pinkness of your skin will take one to three months to fade depending on the depth of treatment.
 When your new skin is fully repigmented, the color should closely match the surrounding skin, resulting in smoother and fresher-looking skin.

 Microdermabrasion is a milder technique that may require numerous treatments for the best overall results.
 After the first microdermabrasion treatment, your complexion will have a pink or red glow, which typically fades after a day.

-Most people experience immediate improvements to their skin, but optimal results will not be visible until all of the recommended treatments are completed.
-A typical course of treatment ranges from five to 12 sessions spaced a week or two apart, resulting in dramatic improvements in the skin’s color, tone and texture – leading to a more radiant, vibrant glow.
+Most people experience immediate improvements to their skin, but optimal results won’t be visible until all of the recommended treatments are completed.
+A typical course of treatment ranges from five to 12 sessions spaced a week or two apart, resulting in dramatic improvements in the skin’s color, tone and texture, leading to a more radiant, vibrant glow.
+Following up with an expert at a Cleveland Clinic Cosmetic & Plastic Surgery Center is the best way to ensure long-lasting results from dermabrasion and microdermabrasion procedures.

 What is involved in recovery?

-Microdermabrasion may cause your skin to feel as though it were sun- or wind-burned, but this subsides fairly quickly.
+Microdermabrasion may cause your skin to feel as though it were sun- or wind-burned, but this subsides quickly.
 Because the treatments are so gentle, you can return immediately to your daily activities.

-Are Dermabrasion & Microdermabrasion safe?
+Are dermabrasion & microdermabrasion safe?

+All procedures carry some risks.
 Possible dermabrasion side effects include:

-• Temporary or permanent uneven changes in skin color.
+- Temporary or permanent uneven changes in skin color.

-• Swelling.
+- Swelling.

-• Scarring.
+- Scarring.

-• Infection.
+- Infection.

 Possible microdermabrasion side effects include:

-• Mild skin irritation.
+- Mild skin irritation.

-• Eye irritation.
+- Eye irritation.

-• Slight redness of the skin.
+- Slight redness of the skin.

-• Swelling.
+- Swelling.

 Insurance & Financing

-Please call 216.444.4004 and ask to speak with one of our financial representatives who can explain payment options including CareCredit financing.
+Insurance rarely covers the cost of elective cosmetic surgery and procedures.
+Please call 216.444.4004 and ask to speak with one of our financial representatives who can explain payment options, including CareCredit financing.